 Yes.
-You can submit your AMCAS application and we will send you a secondary application without all or some of your letters and without your final MCAT score.
-The AMCAS application deadline is October 15, and the rest of the application materials - secondary application and fee, letters of recommendation, and final MCAT results -must be received in our office by close of business on November 1.
-Incomplete applications will not be considered for admissions.
+You can submit your AMCAS application without all or some of your letters and without your final MCAT score by the Oct.
+15 deadline, and we will send you a secondary application.
+The secondary application, secondary application fee, letters of recommendation and final MCAT results must be received by the end of business on Nov.
+1. Incomplete applications will not be considered for admissions.
 No additions or changes are accepted to applications after Nov.
 1.

 Letters of Recommendation

 You must utilize the AMCAS letter service to submit all letters; we will not accept any letters of recommendation sent directly to our office.
 For complete information about our letter of recommendation requirements, visit Application Process page.

 A Committee Letter counts as two letters, no matter the number of letters attached.
 An additional letter submission would be required to meet the three-letter requirement.
 Some institutions put together a Letter Packet of several letters.
 Regardless of the number of letters within the Letter Packet, the admissions committee will only review the first three letters.

 For complete information about our letter of recommendation requirements, visit Application Process page